FAC6/FAC7/curriculum/prereqs.md

 After those tracks, run through [CSS Diner](http://flukeout.github.io/) (we love this!), to reinforce CSS selectors.

 #### Codewars
-We want you to reach at least **5kyu**.
+We want you to reach at least **5kyu** on [codewars](http://codewars.com).
 This is going to take a minimum of 3 weeks and more likely a few months depending on how much time you can spend working on it.

 It takes a while to get the hang of Codewars (it's quite different to and a jump up from Codecademy).
 We've written our own guide to Codecademy and Codewars [here](https://github.com/codingforeveryone/learning-with-codewars-and-codecademy), which will help you on your way.